Vampaier2/Born2beroot-/README.md

 - `vim /usr/local/bin/monitoring.sh`

 2. What is cron
+- cron runs commands or scripts automatically at scheduled times or intervals.

 3. Open cron and change the time to 1 minute
 - `sudo crontab  -e`